-You think desktop users are impatient?
-Consider your average mobile user, who are often trying to grab a quick glimpse at a site while standing in line, riding the bus, or some other tedious, mundane task where they’d rather be doing something else (like reading about web development, for instance.)
+Do you think desktop users are impatient?
+Consider your average mobile user, who is often trying to grab a quick glimpse at a site while standing in line, riding the bus, or some other tedious, mundane task where they’d rather be doing something else (like reading about web development, for instance.)

 Wondering why website speed matters for mobile users, in particular?
 Mobile users fall behind desktop users in several important metrics, most notably, time spent on site, bounce rate, and pages per visit.
 Considering that over 30% of all online shopping happens via a mobile device, annually, and is only expected to rise, this is a huge opportunity, as well as a common mistake that many web developers make.